hoangquochung1110/aws-org-cost-optimization/README.md

 You can customize this project by:

-- Modifying `variables.tf` to change default values
+- Modifying `variables.tf` to change default values like AWS region and project name
-- Adding more AWS Config rules in `config_rules.tf`
+- Adding more AWS Config rules in the `config` module
+- Extending the Lambda function capabilities in `functions/ebs_volume_check`
-- Adjusting the S3 bucket lifecycle policy in `s3.tf`
+- Adjusting IAM permissions in the `iam` module

 ## Security Considerations

 - The S3 bucket is configured with encryption and public access blocking
 - IAM roles follow the principle of least privilege
 - AWS Config is set up to record all supported resource types
+- Custom remediation actions are controlled through specific IAM roles
+- Lambda function has minimal required permissions

 ## License